Foreword

 A goal-oriented roadmap is about focusing on what really matters: hitting specific targets.
 Instead of getting lost in features or timelines, this type zeroes in on a few key goals and outlines the projects that will help you achieve them.

 Goal-oriented roadmaps work well with frameworks like OKRs (Objectives and Key Results).
-While OKRs track measurable results, a goal-oriented roadmap focuses on the strategic moves needed to hit those targets.
+While OKRs track measurable results, a goal-oriented roadmap focuses on the actual work that needs to be done to hit those targets.
 The roadmap gives direction and context, while OKRs make sure you’re measuring the right things.

 When to use it: